Top 10 Barbecue and Grilling Tips

 3. Red snapper is quick and easy to grill.
 But, make sure the grill and fish are well oiled, and handle carefully.

-5. If you're grilling scallops, use fresh ocean scallops.
+5. If you're grilling scallops, use the fresh ocean variety.
 These should be a pinkish tan or ivory color, not unnaturally white.

 6. Freshwater trout is great on the grill.
 The skin becomes thin and crispy and the meat is full of flavor.